BlinkRez/blinkrez/doc/dns-design.rst

 parse_srv_port()
 !!!!!!!!!!!!!!!!

-parse_srv_port() returns the SRV target port from the lookup result.
+parse_srv_port() returns the SRV target port from the lookup record.

+If record is valid but does not contain any data, this function will set port to 0 and return true.

 ::

-    bool bz_lookup_result_parse_srv_port(bz_lookup_result *rst.
+    bool bz_lookup_record_parse_srv_port(bz_lookup_record *record.
                                          uint16_t *port,
                                          bz_errcode *err);

 parse_srv_priority()
 !!!!!!!!!!!!!!!!!!!!

-parse_srv_priority() returns the SRV priority from the lookup result.
+parse_srv_priority() returns the SRV priority from the lookup record.

+If record is valid but does not contain any data, this function will set priority to 0 and return true.

 ::

-    bool bz_lookup_result_result_parse_srv_priority(bz_lookup_result *rst,
+    bool bz_lookup_record_parse_srv_priority(bz_lookup_record *rst,
                                              uint16_t *priority,
                                              bz_errcode *err);

 parse_srv_weight()
 !!!!!!!!!!!!!!!!!!

-parse_srv_weight() returns the SRV weight from the lookup result.
+parse_srv_weight() returns the SRV weight from the lookup record.

+If record is valid but does not contain any data, this function will set weight to 0 and return true.

 ::

-    bool bz_lookup_result_result_parse_srv_weight(bz_lookup_result *rst,
+    bool bz_lookup_record_parse_srv_weight(bz_lookup_record *rst,
                                            uint16_t *weight,
                                            bz_errcode *err);

 Caching
 ~~~~~~~

-Lookup results are cached internally based on the cache mode of the owning
+Lookup records are cached internally based on the cache mode of the owning
 bz_ctx and the expiration time of the idividual records.
 If the bz_ctx's
-"cache_mode" is BZ_CACHE_MODE_NONE, results are never cached and each
+"cache_mode" is BZ_CACHE_MODE_NONE, records are never cached and each
-lookup() will query the upstream nameserver.
-Otherwise, the storage of each
+lookup() will always query the upstream nameserver.
+Otherwise, the storage of
-result is keyed by the type and name of the request.
-Each type/name key may
+each record is keyed by the type and name of the request.
+Each type/name key
-have zero or more results associated with it.
+may have zero or more records associated with it.

 Each stage of a lookup() will first examine the cache to see if there are
-any results for the requested type/name key-pair.
-For each result, if the
+any records for the requested type/name key-pair.
+For each record, if the
-result's expiration does not exceed the current time, the user's callback is
+expiration does not exceed the current time, the user's callback is executed
-executed with this result.
-Otherwise, the result is discarded.
+with this record.
+Otherwise, the record is discarded.

 If there are no valid results for the type/name key-pair, the upstream
 nameserver(s) are queried.
 The answers are then processed into a result as
 follows:

-#) The result's type and name are set according to the RR's TYPE and NAME
+#) The record's type and name are set according to the RR's TYPE and NAME
    values
-#) The result's expiration is set to the current time plus the RR's TTL
+#) The record's expiration is set to the current time plus the RR's TTL
    value
-#) The result's data and datalen are set to the RR's RDATA and RDLENGTH
+#) The record's data and datalen are set to the RR's RDATA and RDLENGTH
-   values
+   values (or NULL and 0, respectively, if the answer is NODATA).
-#) If the result's expiration is greater than the current time, it is
+#) If the record's expiration is greater than the current time, it is
-   appended to any current results for the **requested** type and name.
+   appended to any current records for the **requested** type and name.
-#) The result is then reported to the user via the lookup_cb.
+#) The record is then reported to the user via the lookup_cb.

 The value of "current time" is the number of seconds since the Epoch, and is
 based on either:

-* For cached results, it is obtained immediately prior to examining any results
+* For cached records, the current time is obtained immediately prior to
-  in the cache for the requested type/name.
+  examining any records in the cache for the requested type/name.
-* For nameserver responses, it is obtained immediately prior to processing any
+* For nameserver responses, the current time is obtained immediately prior to
-  of the answer RRs.
+  processing any of the answer records.

 Socket Connector
 ----------------